 - After taking the contact out of your eye, rub the contact with the solution to clean it and place it back into the contact lens case.

-Although inserting and removing contact lenses can be awkward at first, in time doing so will become as natural as riding a bike or driving a car.
+Although inserting and removing contact lenses can be awkward at first, with time doing so will become as natural as riding a bike or driving a car.

-Putting contacts into your eye is a personal experience, and everyone finds their comfortable way of getting it done.
-If you realize you prefer using your pointer finger than your middle, go for it.
+Putting contacts in is a personal experience, and everyone finds a way to do it that feels comfortable for them.
+If you realize you prefer using your pointer finger instead of your middle, go for it.
 If you would rather not lift your eyelid with your finger, that’s fine too.
 Whatever feels the most natural is the way you should insert and remove contacts each time you use them.
-Just remember to be gentle at all times.
+Just remember to be gentle at all times!

 Ask one of our eye doctors if you have any more questions or complications with using contacts.
 Contacts should be easy to apply and feel good throughout the day.
 If they do not, ask the doctor if another brand or prescription would be more suitable for you.